sanshigo345/sanshigo345/README.md

-- 👋 Hi, I’m sanshigo
+- 👋 Hi, I’m sanshi
+- I am studying at Hacettepe Computer Engineering
+- I am currently interested in Web3 development, previously I was interested in game development.
+Have fun in my profile 🆒